 Want to read our "End Of Year" newsletter?
 Catch up on the latest WMPG news including features on WMPG winning 3 Maine Association of Broadcaster Awards, WMPG's Kate Manahan and her program New Mainers Speak, our new mission statement, our new web page and much more!

-On Monday, October 6th, WMPG began airing daily morning news Monday through Friday.
-Volunteer news anchors now present news breaks at 7 and 8am each day within existing morning music programs. , state and local headlines written and read by the volunteer anchors, and original reports created by WMPG volunteer reporters.
+In October, WMPG began airing daily morning news Monday through Friday.
+Volunteer news anchors now present news breaks at 7 and 8am each day within existing morning music programs.
+State and local headlines are written and read by the volunteer anchors, and original reports created by WMPG volunteer reporters.

 The morning news initiative follows a successful year-long beta-test period duruing which the station aired a half-hour weekly news roundup program hosted by volunteer News Director Sam Bullock.

 In the spirit of community collaboration, WMPG seeks to partner with as many existing local news organizations as possible.
 The station has also created a new separate training track to empower citizen journalists.

 "Our goal is to build a volunteer-powered news department which becomes a trusted source of journalism WMPG style: quirky, smart, and hyper-local," says Program Director Lisa Bunker.
 "It's one more way, as a local community media organization, that we strive to better serve the many communities within the reach of our signals."